EvA: An Evidence-First Audio Understanding Paradigm for LALMs

 \subsection{Training Strategy}

-We use a two-stage training strategy: first to integrate the fusion module stably with the pre-trained backbone, and then to fine-tune the full system for complex audio understanding.
+We train EvA in two stages: alignment tuning for stable fusion integration, followed by instruction fine-tuning for complex audio understanding.

-\paragraph{Backbone Initialization.} We build EvA on the public \textbf{Kimi-Audio-7B} backbone, while keeping the pretrained Whisper encoder and CED-Base frozen.
-This avoids costly re-pretraining, preserves the encoder distributions and tokenization, and ensures a fair comparison by isolating the effect of our evidence-first fusion.
+\paragraph{Backbone Initialization.} We initialize from the public \textbf{Kimi-Audio-7B} checkpoint and keep the Whisper encoder and CED-Base frozen, so training focuses on the new evidence-fusion modules, lightweight adaptation layers and LLM backbone.

 \paragraph{Stage~1: Alignment Tuning.} In this stage, we train only the newly introduced modules (the CED Aggregator and projection heads) using next-token cross-entropy on text tokens.
 The goal is to map the CED feature space to the LLM input embedding space without disrupting the model's pre-trained weights.
-A small initialization of the gate $\alpha$ in Eq.~\ref{eq:final_fusion} is critical for stability.

 \paragraph{Stage~2: Instruction Fine-Tuning.} In this stage, we train the CED Aggregator and Whisper adapter, while updating the LLM backbone through \textbf{LoRA} and keeping both encoders frozen.
 We continue to use the same text-only cross-entropy objective on the training set.